 Parasites, including ticks, are bad news for dogs.
 Ticks can consume enough of your dog's blood to cause anemia and another well-known condition: Lyme disease, which can cause swelling and arthritis in the joints that can lead to pain and lameness.

-If your pet is diagnosed with anemia, the treatment recommended by your veterinarian will be focused primarily on the underlying cause of condition.
+If your pet is diagnosed with anemia, the treatment recommended by your veterinarian will be focused primarily on the underlying cause of the condition.
 Some of the treatments that your vet may recommend include:

 - Blood transfusion

 - Potassium phosphate supplements

 - Gastrointestinal medication